Astan Bandar: History

 It is said that this Majlis started in 1500 A.D.
 It was started as the protection of crops in the village.
 The different crops of the villagers were destroyed because of many natural disasters, and it was kept as devotion (nazr) to protect all crops especially rice.
 Due to Unrest in Kashmir in 2008, 2010 and 2016 this Majlis was organised only for a short period of time.
 Some years ago the local farmers slaughtered Kashmiri cocks near their rice crop-fields.
 But this custom remains no longer.

 Etymology

 The term Astan Bandar is composed of two-word Astan and Bandar.
 Astan means shrine and Bandar means devotion of food or any other thing.
 On this day the people devote food and meat at the shrine of Aga Mir Syed Mohammad Baqir Mosavi.
 So, it is called Astan Bandar or Devotion at the Shrine.
 Another name of Astan Bandar is Baly-khani.

 Due to lockdown and spread of COVID-19 pandemic Astan Bandar was postponed in the previous year.
 The management committee announced this announcement when the date of event was coming close.
 In 2021 Astan Bandar will be organised in the month of September after the month of Moharram-ul-Harram.

-In this year the managing committee announced date of Astan Bandar on 28th August 2022.
+In this year the managing committee announced date of Astan Bandar on 28 August 2022.

+On 27 August 2023 the said committee made an announcement regarding Astan Bandar fix on 3 September 2023.This year it is fixed on 01 September 2024.